yan4ik/udacity_driving/project5/README.md

 I experimented with a lot of models: Linear SVM, Kernel SVM, Random Forest, Gradient Bossting, ...

-I ended up with a pytorch single hidden layer neural network, because it -is cool- gave me the highest validation accuracy (91%).
+I ended up with a pytorch single hidden layer neural network, because it ~~is cool~~ gave me the highest validation accuracy (91%).
 Also, given current tools, neural nets are the most flexible and convenient nonlinear model you can train on a large dataset.

 My architecture is the following:
 ```python